oscarrr110/etcd_cluster_script/README.md

 ## Star up etcd service, Include following step

-### build the basic image ,  which is described as Dockerfile
+### Build the basic image ,  which is described as Dockerfile

 Install necessary packages for etcd

 Add etcd and auth related scripts

-#### 2 get the discovery url
+#### get the discovery url

 Use Discovery way to setup etcd cluster, please refer to

-[runtime]: runtime-configuration.md

 It can also use local etcd service to discovery new node